10 questions when deciding to go open source (or with OpenEMR)

 The founders of blueEHR and ZH Healthcare cut their teeth developing open source EHR, particularly OpenEMR.
 They started their health IT journey as some of the leading developers of OpenEMR, going so far as to be the chairman of the board for the OpenEMR non-profit.
 With that experience, they built blueEHR from scratch.

 While we bring our own bias to the table (of course we believe that blueEHR could be the solution for most niche clinics and practices), we also understand the plethora of available eHealth solutions and the associated nuances with each.
-If you would like to learn more about the pros and cons of an open source EMR, subscribe to our Open EMR-specific email list or reach out to us today!
+If you would like to learn more about the pros and cons of an open source EMR, reach out to us today!